 This is a form of dementia caused by abnormal deposits of the protein alpha-synuclein, called Lewy bodies.

-It’s not yet clear what makes these deposit develop and how they damage the brain, however it’s thought that the proteins may interfere with signals sent between brain cells.
+It’s not yet clear what makes these deposits develop and how they damage the brain, however it’s thought that the proteins may interfere with signals sent between brain cells.

 Frontotemporal dementia (FTD) refers to a group of disorders caused by progressive nerve cell loss in the brain's frontal or temporal lobes.
 It’s a rare form of dementia which tends to occur in those who are younger than sixty.